 Saving money allows you to buy things that you can’t afford regularly and getting on the property ladder is often seen as a vital landmark in life, and the more money we have, the earlier it is likely to happen.
 Saving money will give you a real sense of achievement when you manage to save up for the home that you want.

 Be it buying a new television set, a new computer, garden maintenance, repairing burst pipes, broken windows, or sorting out leaks, home improvement is something that is a vital fact of life.
 Is your house in exactly the same state it was 5, 10, 20 years ago?
 Ongoing maintenance can be costly and is worth planning in advance for.

 7/ Holidays and leisure time

 On a lighter note, saving money means we have money more to spend when times are difficult.
-As the lockdown comes to an end, and pubs and restaurants start opening the long months of lockdown seem to be coming to an end (hopefully!)
+As the lockdown comes to an end, and pubs and restaurants start opening, the long months of lockdown seem to be coming to an end (hopefully!)
 Nights out with friends are not just good for our mental health, they benefit the local economy, and, by extension, the UK economy as a whole.
 A time when we can comfortably look forward to taking a holiday abroad seems a long way off, but why not start saving now?
-Money saved today is money to be spent tomorrow; why not spend it on holidays aboard?
+Money saved today is money to be spent tomorrow; why not spend it on holidays abroad?
 And remember, the more you save, the more you can think not just about the holiday next year, but the one after!